Tiny cottages being built in McPherson to provide transitional housing for those experiencing homelessness

 Families will be the main priority for the coalition, followed by the elderly and finally, single adults.
 Families staying in the cottages will have access to legal, health, and mental services.
 Moore says 90 days will be the maximum number of days that families will be allowed to stay in the cottages.

 Neighbors in the area are concerned that providing the housing service could bring crime to the area.
+Moore responded to that concern.

-Responding to that concern, Moore said, “We’re not bringing people in from anyplace else to live, these folks already live and work in Mcpherson.”
+“We’re not bringing people in from anyplace else to live.
+These folks already live and work in McPherson.”

-Goodson added, “If we have people on the property that are doing things they’re not supposed to be – obviously they are going to be removed from the property.”
+“If we have people on the property that are doing things they’re not supposed to be, obviously, they are going to be removed from the property,” Goodson added.

 The executive director says the area will be beneficial for people to have easy access to other community services.
 They hope for the cottages to be completed approximately in a year and a half.